A young man contemplates as he browses on his laptop.

 What personal information is in a credit report?

 Credit reports vary across the three bureaus because credit reporting agencies present their credit reports differently and may receive different data from lenders at different times.
-However, the information they each contain typically falls into the same categories:
+However, the information they each contain typically falls into the same categories.

 Credit cards, mortgages, auto loans, student loans, personal loans, and other lines of credit all appear in your credit report.
-Your report will likely show when you opened and closed the accounts; your overall payment history, including missed payments; your balance; account types; and specific lenders.
+Your report will show when you opened and closed the accounts; your overall payment history, including missed payments; your balance; account types; and specific lenders.

 Your credit report includes any names you use on credit accounts, your current and prior addresses, employment information, phone numbers, and social security numbers.

 Previously, public records, including tax liens, civil judgments, and bankruptcies, could all appear on your credit report.
-According to the Consumer Financial Protection Bureau, since 2018 , the only public records included in reports are bankruptcies.
+According to the Consumer Financial Protection Bureau, since 2018, the only public records included in reports are bankruptcies.

 When you apply for a loan or a credit card, and the lender views your credit report, it triggers a hard inquiry.
-On the other hand, a soft inquiry occurs when you or someone you’ve authorized (like a possible employer) checks your credit, or when a lender looks to pre-approve you.
+On the other hand, a soft inquiry occurs when you or someone you’ve authorized (like a potential employer) checks your credit, or when a lender looks to pre-approve you.
 Only hard inquiries affect your credit score, but all inquiries appear when you check your credit report.

 Information that isn’t in your credit report